nusCS2113-AY1819S1/website/admin/project-scope.md

       1. Work related to renaming the product
       1. Work related to changing the product icon
       1. Morphing the product into a different product
-   1. Setting up the GitHub, Travis, AppVeyor, etc.
+   1. Setting up the GitHub, Travis, AppVeyor, etc.,
    1. Maintaining the issue tracker
    1. Release management
    1. Updating user/developer docs that are not specific to a feature %%&nbsp;e.g. documenting the target user profile%%